webpack/webpack.js.org/src/content/api/cli.md

 | `WEBPACK_SERVE`      | `true` if `serve\|s` is being used.          |
 | `WEBPACK_BUILD`      | `true` if `build\|bundle\|b` is being used.  |
 | `WEBPACK_WATCH`      | `true` if `--watch\|watch\|w` is being used. |
+Note that you can not access those built-in environment variables inside the bundled code.

 ```javascript
 module.exports = (env, argv) => {